downfromthetrees/the_magic_eye/README.md

 By default Magic Eye will:

 * Remove reposts
-* Remove blacklisted images and repeat the removal reason to the user (once toolbox configuration is in place, see [here](#remove-blacklisted-images))
+* Remove blacklisted images and repeat the removal reason to the user (once toolbox configuration is in place, see [Removing blacklisted images](#remove-blacklisted-images))
 * Remove broken image links

-See the [settings](#settings) documentation for enabling more features and tweaking the settings.
+See the [settings documentation](#settings) for enabling more features and tweaking the settings.

 ## General info / FAQ